 Since a registered agent is a designated representative of your business, it is important that they be a responsible party.
 If they are negligent in their duties as registered agent, it could negatively impact your company in business and law.
 For example, if they fail to send you timely notices on litigation, you and your business could receive a default judgment that could become very costly to address.

 Other considerations in choosing a registered agent are their policies and business practices.
 How easy is it to contact them?
 How do they agree to handle your company’s documents?
 Do they perform additional services for you?
 Do they use a third-party to process documents received by them?
-Clearly, an attorney would should know how to handle documents, keep regular business hours and have the ability to preform other business services for you.
-Additionally, having an attorney as your Registered Agent means you can utilize Attorney-Client privilege.
+Clearly, an attorney knows how to handle documents, keep regular business hours and have the ability to preform other business services for you.
+Additionally, having an attorney as your Registered Agent means you can benefit from attorney-client privilege.
 This is particularly important to business owners who value their privacy.

 If you wisely selected an attorney as a registered agent, Congratulations!
 But, there are still things to consider.

-Selecting an attorney as your Registered Agent was wise choice so long as the attorney you selected is practicing law through out the life of your business.
-When attorneys retire or stop practicing law, they are required to resign as a Registered Agent via the Secretary of State’s Office.
+Selecting an attorney as your registered agent is wise choice — so long as the attorney you selected is practicing law through out the life of your business.
+When attorneys retire or stop practicing law, they are required to resign as a registered agent via the Secretary of State’s Office.
 They may not be required to inform you of their leaving the practice of law.
-Therefore, should your business be named in a lawsuit, and your attorney is no longer practicing law, it would be difficult if not impossible to serve your the notice which, as stated earlier can result in a default judgement.
+Therefore, should your business be named in a lawsuit, your attorney is no longer practicing law, it would be difficult if not impossible to serve your the notice which can result in a default judgement.
 Keep in mind that a default judgement is nearly impossible to reverse and extremely expensive.
-So, ask yourself- who did you name as your business’s Registered Agent?
+So, ask yourself – who did you name as your business’s registered agent?
 Are they still in business?
 Is their contact information up to date?
-Most importantly, are they suitable Registered Agents?
+Most importantly, are they a suitable registered agents?
 Do they have the experience and mental fortitude to handle the responsibility?
-If you don’t know the answers to this, your business could be in jeopardy.
+If you don’t know the answers to these questions, your business could be in jeopardy.

 Some Important Facts About Your Business’s Mailing Address.